 Fish oil has been marketed as reducing inflammation.
 However, this may not be true.
 Fish oil has been found to contain PCBs and DDT, which can be detrimental to health, despite chemical company ads to the contrary.
-Eggs have been marketed as being health promoting; egg consumption, however, has been linked to strokes, heart failure, and diabetes.
-Arsenic is marketed to poison the parasites that factory farmed chickens have; the public health consequences of arsenic in the diet include cancer, heart disease, diabetes, and neurocognitive deficits in children.
-The meat industry has advertised that slimming phytoestrogens have been found in animal products, but at quantities up to a thousand times lower than in plant foods (beef/chicken: 4, veggie burger: 4,000; dairy milk: 6, soymilk: 6,000).
+Arsenic is marketed to poison the parasites with which factory farmed chickens are often infested.
+The meat industry has advertised that slimming phytoestrogens have been found in animal products, but at quantities up to a thousand times lower than in plant foods.

-The meat industry advertises that meat consumption is not linked to cancer based on a 4 page report conducted by 2 scientists done over one summer overseen by a for-profit firm (that has in the past offered results that downplay the risks of pesticides) and paid for by the National Cattlemen’s Beef Association.
-A new strategy for marketing meat to children resulted in the Chiparoo, which is meant to be a cross between beef jerky and a potato chip and is made out of either chicken or rabbits.
+The meat industry advertises that meat consumption is not linked to cancer based on a study conducted over one summer overseen by a for-profit firm paid for by the National Cattlemen’s Beef Association.

 Topic summary contributed by Randy.